Condesign-Infocom/architecture-insights/README.md

 <!-- TOPIC -->
 <br/>
 <b>
-Our back-end to database flow is confusing and poorly documented.
+Our back-end to database flow is not clear.
 </b>
 <br/>
 <br/>